-At its core, art is about connecting with other people — whether that’s in an art gallery, a concert hall, or an afterschool program.
+At its core, art, culture and creativity is about connecting with other people — whether that’s in a historical museum, concert hall, hometown festival or an afterschool program.
 The Michigan Council for Arts and Cultural Affairs, inspired by the tools offered from Creating Connection, created a five-part series of intimate, first-person stories about how creative expression brings us closer to other people, the community around us, and to ourselves.
 Check out these five unique and inspiring stories below.

 Artists create for all sorts of reasons: to express emotion, convey an idea, or raise a political ruckus.
 For people who struggle with anxiety and depression, art can also be a kind of therapy.

 "My guitar makes me feel safer almost.
 It makes me feel powerful.
 And angry sometimes, but strong, that I could do that.
 And it has given me more confidence," Penny said.
 "I find it cool that sometimes I can be really loud."

 After Bennett-Dailey lost both her husband and her brother she became very depressed.
 Then, a few of her friends bought her a class in beginning jewelry making.
 That gift, Bennett-Dailey says, changed her life.